slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ---
 # {{page.title}}

+Developers all know how much goes into building software, from architecture to declaring variables, to get to what we (and the business) consider success all too often overly simplified by the mere "making the code work".

+On that subject, a couple of years ago, Tony Deigh (CTO of Jobcase) shared a thought that stuck in my mind: "Code is read more than it is executed".
+I keep it in mind as a reminder that first and foremost, code is read by other humans.
+Correctness (it does what it is supposed to do) and optimization for execution are **necessary but not sufficient** (permission-to-play if you will).

 While updating or simply trying to use a piece of code, have you ever read it and wondered why a variable/member is declared a certain way?
-Or tried to understand the previous developer's intent for 1 variable/member over the other?
+Or tried to understand the previous developer's intent for variables/members?

-Does it even matter?
-And Why?

-A couple years ago, Tony Deigh (CTO of Jobcase) shared a thought that stuck in my mind: "Code is read more than it is executed".

-I keep it as a reminder that that first and foremost, code is read by other humans.
-Correctness (it does what it is supposed to do) and optimization for execution are **necessary but not sufficient** (permission-to-play if you will).
-As a result, it needs to remain human-readable.

-Here are a 2 concrete examples to illustrate the key questions in code.
-I have chosen to use typescript and Python to illustrate the points with concise, simple, and concrete examples.
+Here are 2 concrete examples illustrating these key questions in code.
+Although the concepts discussed here apply to all languages, I have chosen to use typescript and Python to illustrate the points with concise, simple, and concrete examples.

-***:warning: Note :warning:**
-Concepts discussed here apply to all languages.

 Python:
 ```python